353words/bitmask/README.md

 ```

 Shifting left one place is like multiplying by 2.

 Using these operators we can do pretty complex logic.
-In our case we'll use them to set/unset bits and check is a bit is set.
+In our case we'll use them to set/unset bits and check if a bit is set.

 ## Back to Permissions

-We're going to re-define `DocumentPermissions` as a single byte.
+We're going to redefine `DocumentPermissions` as a single byte.

 **Listing 3: `DocumentPermissions` as byte**